danielharrell/SumLect2015/Lost_Idea_LA.md

-The current St. John's website, for example, [speaks](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts) of the college's "wide-ranging, interdisciplinary curriculum," and then says that "areas of study include"---as if there might be more---"philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages."
+The current St. John's website, for example, [speaks](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts) of the college's "wide-ranging, interdisciplinary curriculum," where "areas of study include philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages."
 Other lists of subjects are